Kandyan Royal Consorts: Kusumasana Devi

 Kusumāsana Devi, also known as Don Catherine of Kandy, was a significant figure in the history of the Kingdom of Kandy.
-As the only heir to the throne of Kandy from her father's lineage, she briefly ruled the kingdom as queen regent backed by the Portuguese army.
+As the only heir to the throne of Kandy from her father's lineage, she briefly ruled the kingdom as queen regnant backed by the Portuguese army in 1581.
 However, she was deposed by Vimaladharmasuriya I of Kandy due to political reasons.

 Kusumāsana Devi eventually married Vimaladharmasuriya I, becoming a queen consort.
 Due to her unique position as the heir to the throne, she enjoyed more significant political powers than any other queen consort in the history of the kingdom.
 However, after Vimaladharmasuriya I's sudden death, she decided to become the regent of the kingdom to pass the throne to her son, Mahastane Adahasin.

 Unfortunately, her plans were disrupted when Senarath of Kandy forcefully married her to establish himself as the king of Kandy.
 Despite being a queen consort, she was relatively inactive in politics during the reign of Senarath due to her physical and mental illness, which was most likely caused by forced marriage.
-Kusumāsana Devi fell ill after her son Mahastane Adahasin died in 1612, and she passed away on 10 July 1613 at the age of 35.
+Kusumāsana Devi fell ill after her son Mahastane Adahasin died in 1612, and she died on 10 July 1613 at the age of 35.

 Venkata Rangammal Devi

 Venkata Rangammal was the mysterious queen consort who held the title in the final years of the Kingdom of Kandy.
 Not much is known about her life, but it is said that she lived a secluded life in the queen's quarters (Meda Wasala).
 Only her closest servants were able to catch a glimpse of her.
-After she was deposed from her position, she did not live much longer and passed away childless in the Vellore fort.
+After she was deposed from her position, she did not live much longer and died childless in the Vellore fort.
 Her life remains shrouded in mystery, leaving historians and curious minds to wonder about her story.